MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   The third level is indicated by a **folder** icon, and represents a directory.

 *   A deeply nested item is shown as a **page** icon, and represents a resource that was loaded from the above origin.

-For example, in the previous figure, the full path to the resources `get-started.html` and `get-started.js` is `microsoft-edge-chromium-devtools.glitch.me/debug-js/`.
-Hover over an item to see its path.
+Hover over an item, to see its path as a URL.
+For example, hovering over the .js file of the demo shows its URL as: `https://microsoft-edge-chromium-devtools.glitch.me/debug-js/get-started.js`

+Right-click an item to open it in a new tab of the browser, or to see other actions.

 To display a file in the **Editor** pane, choose a file in the **Page** tab.
 You may display any type of file.
 For images, a preview of the image is displayed.